 Proud pet owners feel like their pets are a part of the family and, as such, are proud to show them off to prospective buyers along with the bathroom, kitchen and the hardwood floors.
 In truth, realtors routinely recommend that homeowners do everything they can to conceal from buyers the fact that a dog or cat lives there.
+Here are some tips to hide evidence of pets when selling your home.

 It’s an ironic fact that even other pet owners are apt to make negative assumptions about the condition of your home if they know you have a pet.
 It’s an attitude rooted in the desire to purchase a home that’s as free as possible of deep-seated problems that a buyer may have to resolve later on.